rdietscht/resume-builder/README.md

 * A resume is split into "sections" with each section containing a section header and section content.
 * A section's content may be divided into "sub-sections" that denote a grouping of items related to the overhead section topic.
 A sub-section may also be used more generally to render a larger bulleted point.
 * Section content may vary between either a text description (i.e., a paragraph) or a bulleted list.
 * Newlines are treated as they are.
-If a newline is encountered, the word document will introduce a line-break.
-There are only two exceptions to this:
+If a newline is encountered, the word document will introduce a line-break. **The only exception to this rule are bullet points (*) from a bulleted list, which will _automatically_ add a line-break to render the new bullet point.**
-    1. All section headers and sub-sections are automatically given their own line and will always end with a line-break.
-    2. An asterisk (*) from a bulleted list item will automatically add a line-break to render the new bullet point.
-* Each section header is surrounded by a pound (#).
+* Each section header begins with a pound (#) and should be isolated on its own line.
 * Each sub-section header within a section is surrounded by dollar sign ($).
 * Bulleted list items are surrounded by a backticks (`) where each bullet point is delimited by an asterisk (*).